 Woods such as oak, birch and ash are all ideal for a pizza oven.
 For a unique pizza experience, try olive wood for a pizza with a Mediterranean taste.

 Dried or “seasoned” woods are a must for your pizza oven.
 Wood that has too much moisture will smoke and will not create enough heat in your pizza oven for the proper cooking conditions.

 2. How to Light a Wood Fired Pizza Oven?

-Admittedly, lighting a pizza oven does take a little patience and practice – the key is to build it up slowly, allowing heat to gradually build.
+Admittedly, lighting a pizza oven does take a little patience and practice especially those portable models– the key is to build it up slowly, allowing heat to gradually build.

 Here is a simple step-by-step guide to lighting your pizza oven.

 Step 1: Open the chimney smoke control vent and the door of the oven – both should remain open during the lighting process.

 Step 2: Place some kindling in the center of the oven.
 Kindling is often small sticks, paper, or other material that will light quickly and create a fast, hot fire.
 If you are not sure what to use for kindling, you can even purchase pre-made kindling bundles or firelighters.
 Over the kindling, in a teepee shape stack a few small logs of your hardwood.

 Step 3: Light your match.
 Carefully light the kindling and leave the match placed by it, still in the center of the kindling.
 Step back and allow the wood to catch fire completely.